dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

 Options and Their Arguments
 ---------------------------

-Following the argument description is a detailed explanation of all of the options to the program.  **CommandLineApp** examines each option handler method to build the option description, including the name of the option, alternative names for the same option, and the name and description of any arguments the option accepts.
+Following the argument description is a detailed explanation of all of the options to the program.  :class:`CommandLineApp` examines each option handler method to build the option description, including the name of the option, alternative names for the same option, and the name and description of any arguments the option accepts.
 There are three variations of option handlers, based on the arguments used by the option.

 The simplest kind of option does not take an argument at all, and is used as a "switch" to turn a feature on or off.
 The method ``option_handler_skip_headers`` (lines 38-43) is an example of such a switch.
-The method takes no argument, so **CommandLineApp** recognizes that the option being defined does not take an argument either.
+The method takes no argument, so :class:`CommandLineApp` recognizes that the option being defined does not take an argument either.
 To create the option name, the prefix is stripped from the method name, and the underscore is converted to a dash (``-``); ``option_handler_skip_headers`` becomes ``--skip-headers``.

 Other options accept a single argument.
 For example, the ``--dialect`` option requires the name of the CSV output dialect.
 The method ``option_handler_dialect`` (lines 46-51) takes one argument, called ``name``.
 The suggested syntax for the option, as seen in Listing 1, is ``--dialect=name``.
 The name of the method's argument is used as the name of the argument to the option in the help text.

-The ``-d`` option has the same meaning as ``--dialect``, because ``option_handler_d`` is an alias for ``option_handler_dialect``.  **CommandLineApp** recognizes aliases, and combines the forms in the documentation so the alternative forms ``-d name`` and ``--dialect=name`` are described together.
+The ``-d`` option has the same meaning as ``--dialect``, because ``option_handler_d`` is an alias for ``option_handler_dialect``.  :class:`CommandLineApp` recognizes aliases, and combines the forms in the documentation so the alternative forms ``-d name`` and ``--dialect=name`` are described together.

 It is often useful for an option to take multiple arguments, as with ``--columns``.
 The user could repeat the option on the command line, but it is more compact to allow them to list multiple values in one argument list.
-When **CommandLineApp** sees an option handler method that takes a variable argument list, it treats the corresponding option as accepting a list of arguments.
+When :class:`CommandLineApp` sees an option handler method that takes a variable argument list, it treats the corresponding option as accepting a list of arguments.
 When the option appears on the command line, the string argument is split on any commas and the resulting list of strings is passed to the option handler method.

 For example, ``option_handler_columns`` (lines 55-60) takes a variable length argument named ``col``.
 The option ``--columns`` can be followed by several column numbers, separated by commas.
 The option handler is called with the list of values pre-parsed.
 In the syntax description, the argument is shown repeating: ``--columns=col[,col...]``.